brianluk/wp-api-wrapper/README.md

 ## Models

 Though the models are based on standard Wordpress tables, the fields may be specific to plugins or other custom fields created for my particular wordpress instance

-Some outstanding issues that need to be addressed:

-  * Move the table prefix to a configuration variable
-  * Remove any custom/plugin fields from base models and dynamically add from a user configuration

 ## Schema